Kaitlyn Bristowe Says She'll "Poke Holes'' in Jason Tartick's Condoms If She Wins DWTS - E! Online

 Now, it appears Kaitlyn has the perfect idea for getting pregnant... well, kinda.

-Ahead of her Off the Vine podcast episode on Tuesday, Oct.
+Ahead of her Off the Vine episode on PodcastOne on Tuesday, Oct.
 6 with guests Artem Chigvintsev, who is her partner on Dancing With the Stars, and her future baby daddy, the 35-year-old star spilled the tea.

 "If Artem and I win the mirrorball, I will poke holes in your condom," Kaitlyn quipped when speaking to Jason.
 Jokes aside, she explained they are both seriously ready to start a family.
 However, their timelines might look a little different.